colding10/colding10.github.io/src/content/ctfs/downunderctf-2025.md

 quality: 9/10
 wouldPlayAgain: yes
 notes: |
   - I did a lot of misc stuff + osint stuff at the beginning, mostly sniping easy challs like usual lmao.
-But at the end I was able to solve a forensics chall where you had limited byte reads of a random filesystem.
-I had the solvepath but some issue with the connection or smth was annoying so I gambled + OCR (flag was a jpg) and actually got the flag lmao
+  - At the end I was able to solve a forensics chall where you had limited byte reads of a random filesystem.
+I had the solvepath but some issue with the connection or smth was annoying so I gambled + OCR (flag was a jpg) and actually got the flag lmao.
+That was pretty fun ngl
 ---